Modern Study Review (AI-Generated)

 Points of Interest

-Studies that have looked at HTO�s conclude that the success of the procedure correlates well with the 1.
-Correction achieved and maintained, and 2.
-The degree of arthritis to begin with.
-Good candidates typically are in MILD varus (5-10o) and are corrected to about 5-15 degrees of anatomic valgus (there is a range of �acceptable valgus�, looking at the literature) – ie. we really don�t know – this is an area of controversy.
+- Good candidates typically are in MILD varus (5-10°) and are corrected to about 5-15 degrees of anatomic valgus (there is a range of “acceptable valgus,” looking at the literature) – i.e., we really don’t know – this is an area of controversy.

 Fujisawa – 1979 Orthop Clin North Am 10(3):586

-– looked arthroscopically before and after HTO to assess the cartilage lesions.
+- Looked arthroscopically before and after HTO to assess the cartilage lesions.
 Found that the knees which demonstrated healing cartilage had the weight-bearing axis moved to a point 30-40% LATERAL to the transverse midpoint of the knee.

-– but this is all STATIC – probably, this is better correlated to a dynamic (gait analysis) study.
+- But this is all STATIC – probably, this is better correlated to a dynamic (gait analysis) study.
 I wonder how he assessed the actual cartilage… And on top of that, to move the mechanical axis that far over laterally requires a BIGTIME osteotomy, which may be cosmetically very unacceptable to short people in particular.

 Some people have looked at using the mechanical axis rather than the anatomic axis, and trying to restore the former rather than just the latter.

 Be careful about medial sided laxity – in the varus knee, you may not notice the MCL laxity.
-Once the valgus osteotomy is performed, the load bearing conditions change, and the full weight-bearing radiograph will reflect the combined influence of the osteotomy and the MCL laxity.
+Once the valgus osteotomy is performed, the load-bearing conditions change, and the full weight-bearing radiograph will reflect the combined influence of the osteotomy and the MCL laxity.
 All of a sudden, you may find that the anatomic valgus is much more than expected!

 Some people have done these with just a cast – the current argument is that loss of correction is too high with just casting alone.
 It should be noted though, that the superiority of internal fixation has not been demonstrated prospectively yet…